rymane/katacoda/python-project/step2.md

-It is time to test the code to see that it works correctly and actually does what we want it to.
+It is now time to test the code to see that it works correctly and actually does what we want it to.
-We will test our code with [pytest](https://docs.pytest.org/en/6.2.x/) which is a python framework used to write unit test easily.
+We will test our code with [PyTest](https://docs.pytest.org/en/6.2.x/) which is a Python framework used to write unit test easily.

-## Install pytest
+## Install PyTest
 `python -m pip install pytest`{{execute}}

 ## Set up our first test